-- Use 12 point font, and preferably a serif font such as Times New Roman; - Give the length of the text in number of words; - Present the main text in double spacing with quotations and footnotes in single spacing.
-Place footnotes, where present, at the bottom of each page; - Have numbered pages; - Use referencing that corresponds to one of the established bibliographic conventions: preferably APA style and not Vancouver; - Be submitted in English; unless for exceptional reasons otherwise determined by a relevant Board, in the viva, in which case they will be subject to the regular procedure.
+- Use 12-point font, and preferably a serif font such as Times New Roman; - Give the length of the text in number of words; - Present the main text in double spacing with quotations and footnotes in single spacing.
+Place footnotes, where present, at the bottom of each page; - Have numbered pages; - Use referencing that corresponds to one of the established bibliographic conventions: preferably APA style and not Vancouver; - Be submitted in English; unless for exceptional reasons otherwise determined by a relevant Board, in the term in which the candidate is first admitted; - Have a margin of 1.25 to 1.5 inches (3.2 to 3.8 cm) on the left-hand side of each page.